 Step 5: Add the Verbal Cue

 Once your dog consistently rolls over with the help of the treat, it's time to introduce the verbal cue.
 As your dog begins to roll, say "roll over" in a clear and upbeat tone.
 Practice this repeatedly, pairing the verbal cue with the action until your dog associates the two.

 To ensure your dog doesn't become reliant on treats, slowly phase them out.
 Start by rewarding your dog every other time they successfully roll over, then gradually reduce the frequency of treats until they're only occasionally given.
 Remember to always offer verbal praise and affection as reinforcement, even when not providing a treat.

 Consistency and repetition are key to solidifying any new skill.
 Set aside time each day to practice the roll over trick with your dog.
 Over time, your dog will become more confident and reliable in their ability to roll over on command.

 Troubleshooting Common Challenges

 As with any new skill, you may encounter some challenges while teaching your dog to roll over.
 Here are some common issues and tips for overcoming them:

 Challenge: Your Dog is Fearful or Uncomfortable with Rolling Over

-Some dogs may be hesitant to roll over due to fear or discomfort.
-If your dog is struggling with this step, try breaking the motion down into smaller parts and rewarding them for each successful movement.
-Additionally, ensure that the training surface is soft and comfortable for your dog.
+Some shepadoodles might exhibit hesitance to roll over due to unease or discomfort.
+If your shepadoodle faces challenges with this maneuver, consider segmenting the motion into incremental parts, rewarding them after each successful action.
+Moreover, it's crucial to ensure the training area is plush and cozy for your shepadoodle.

 Challenge: Your Dog Doesn't Follow the Treat